sdclibbery/Esp32DmxSpiController/README.md

 40-48.
 Same as 0-8 but with fore-back
 ### Back/fore blends, but no blending (step blend)
 50-58.
 Same as 0-8 but with no blending
+### Back/fore blends, but power curves applied to each channel individually
+60-68.
+Same as 0-8 but with per channel power curve

 ### Back/fore blends, but dithered
 100-108.
 Same as 0-8 but dithered instead of blended